tdo95/tictactoe/README.md

 ## Features 📱
 - Multiplayer Capability
 - Interactive Board interface
+- Modal Animations
+- Alternating Color Markers

 ## Lessons Learned 🎖
-- I discovered you can add animations to modal windows using the animation property and keyframes in CSS.
+- An easy way to add animations to modal windows is to use the animation property and keyframes in CSS.
 - Debugging saves time!
 I learned how to actitivate and utilize debugging tool within chrome dev tools.

 ## Future Improvements 📊